-I’ve been teaching in various capacities for almost 7 years and completed an Honours B.A. in Creative Writing at York University and a Bachelor of Education in English at the University of Toronto.
+I’ve been teaching in various capacities for almost 7 years and completed an Honors B.A. in Creative Writing at York University and a Bachelor of Education in English at the University of Toronto.
 I was an editor of a literary journal for several years and have had two chapbooks of poetry published in Canada.
-I continue to do freelance editing and copywriting while in China and have been able to balance everything well so far.
+I continue to do freelance editing and copy writing while in China and have been able to balance everything well so far.
 This is due in no small part to the support I receive from the excellent teachers I work with in the Sino-Canadian program and from our principal Ron who works tirelessly to ensure we have everything we need.

 While it is true that the students here struggle in some ways to adjust to a “Canadian” classroom, one would be hard-pressed not to adore them.
 Their diligence, enthusiasm, and eagerness to learn is refreshing and I genuinely look forward to seeing their faces every day.

-My name’s Antonio Sarno and I graduated with an (Hons) B.A. in English Language and Literature from the University of Western Ontario a long time ago.
+My name’s Antonio and I graduated with an (Hons) B.A. in English Language and Literature from the University of Western Ontario a long time ago.
 A wide variety of adventures and jobs in the “real world” followed over the next 7 years, and then I decided to return to school and train to be a teacher at Nipissing in North Bay.
 Eventually I got a full time position, but after 11 years of teaching high school English in Ontario I decided to live and teach overseas, and I’ve been doing that for the past decade.
 Korea, Malaysia, Venezuela, and now China---all have been fascinating places and experiences.
 Despite the different challenges posed by students in these countries, there’s been one key similarity: they’ve been a true delight.